vaxann/abramenko.me/content/about.md

 ## Hobby is development pet-projects in a field of:
-- Development of systems for online sales and online-stores
+Home automation and IoT, as well as the development of a Telegram bot for intelligent management of media resources at home.
-- Home automation and IoT, development of Telegram bot for intelligent management of media resources at home
+Business processes and working tools are some of the things I like to automate and optimize.

-I like to automate and optimize "everything" from business processes and working tools to everyday tasks.
+Non-technical hobbies: I enjoy crossfit, skiing, surfing, biking, and anything that gets my head moving.

 # Languages
 - Russian — Native